ABOUT Dr. HULL

 Dr. Hull earned an Associate Degree in Education from Cumberland County College and both a Bachelor’s Degree and a Master’s Degree from Glassboro State College, now Rowan University.
 His educational path led him to Nova University where he achieved his ultimate goal of a Doctorate Degree in School Leadership.

 Dr. Hull worked in the Vineland and Fairfield Township School districts as a classroom teacher.
 He went on to work in the Fairfield Township School System as Principal and Superintendent of Schools.
 He retired on June 30, 2004, after 33 years in education.
 A little known black history fact is that Dr. Hull was Cumberland County’s first black Superintendent of Schools.

 Dr. Hull is enjoying his retirement with his wife Sylvia while writing books, reading, and traveling.
-In addition, Dr. Hull keeps himself busy these days by serving as a Clinical Teaching Supervisor for Fairleigh Dickinson University and serving on the Cumberland County College Foundation Board.
+In addition, Dr. Hull keeps himself busy these days by serving as a Clinical Teaching Supervisor for Fairleigh Dickinson University.
 He is CEO of SSJ Books and More, a family-owned business that involves 3 authored African American books, personalized name banner certificates and children’s personalized books.

 Samuel C. Hull, School Principal